Healthy Homes Assessment Frimley

 Frimley Healthy Homes Compliance Timeframes

-• The insulation of the ceiling and underfloor is required throughout Frimley and New Zealand rental homes where it’s reasonably practicable to put in.
+• The insulation of the ceiling and underfloor is compulsory throughout Frimley and New Zealand rental homes where it is reasonably practicable to put in.

-• Property managers and landlords have to keep records to demonstrate compliance with the Healthy Homes Standards that apply or will be in force to your rental home.
+• Landlords and property managers must keep records that prove the compliance with each Healthy Homes Standards that apply or will be in force throughout the tenancy period of an apartment rental.

 Beginning 1 July 2021

-• Property managers and private landlords must ensure their rental properties comply with the Healthy Homes Standard within 90 days of a newly renewed, extended or changed lease.
+• Property managers and private landlords must ensure that their rental properties are in compliance to the Healthy Homes Standards within 90 days of a newly renewed, extended or changed tenancy.

-• All boarding households (except Kainga Ora and registered Community Housing Provider boarder home tenancies) are required to comply with Healthy Homes Standards regardless of when the tenancy began.
+• All boarding households (except Kainga Ora and Community Housing Providers with registered boarding house tenancies) must comply with the Healthy Homes Standard regardless of when the tenancy began.

-• All homes let from Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered are required to comply with the Healthy Homes Standards regardless of the date when the tenancy started.
+• All houses that are rented out from Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered are required to comply with the Healthy Homes Standards regardless of when the tenancy first began.

 Starting 1 July 2024